LeifHuenderML/Harbinger/docs/whitepaper.md

-# Harbinger: Advanced Deep Learning for Valley Fever Prediction and Risk Assessment
+# Harbinger and QUARM: Advanced Deep Learning and Qualitative Analysis for Valley Fever Prediction and Risk Assessment

 ## Cover Letter